kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	:width: 750px
 	:scale: 90

-	The differences in the averages of A and B for the 24310 realizations.
+	The differences in the averages of A and B for the 24,310 realizations.
 The vertical line represents the difference in the average for the one particular set of numbers we measured in the experiment.

 Recall that independence is required to calculate the :math:`z`-value for the average difference and compare it against the :math:`t`-distribution.
 By randomizing our experiments, we are able to guarantee that the results we obtain from using :math:`t`-distributions are appropriate.
 Without randomization, these :math:`z`-values and confidence intervals may be misleading.

 The reason we prefer using the :math:`t`-distribution approach over randomization is that formulating all random combinations and then calculating all the average differences as shown here is intractable.
-Even on my relatively snappy computer it would take 3.4 years to calculate all possible combinations for the complete data set: 20 values from group A and 23 values from group B. [It took 122 seconds to calculate a million of them, so the full set of 960,566,918,220 combinations would take more than 3 years].
+Even on my relatively snappy computer it would take 3.4 years to calculate all possible combinations for the complete dataset: 20 values from group A and 23 values from group B. (It took 122 seconds to calculate a million of them, so the full set of 960,566,918,220 combinations would take more than 3 years.)

 .. _DOE-COST-approach:

-Changing one variable at a single time (COST)
+Changing one single variable at time (COST)
 ==============================================

 How do we go about running our experiments when there is more than one variable present that affects our outcome, :math:`y`?
 In this section we describe **how not to do it**.

 You will certainly have seen the recommendation that we must **c**\ hange **o**\ ne **s**\ ingle variable at a **t**\ ime (COST):

-	*	Something goes wrong with a recipe: e.g the pancakes are not as fluffy as normal, or the muffins don't rise as much as they should.
+	*	Something goes wrong with a recipe: for example, the pancakes are not as fluffy as normal, or the muffins don't rise as much as they should.
 You are convinced it is the new brand of all-purpose flour you recently bought.
 You change only the flour the next time you make pancakes to check your hypothesis.

 	*	University labs are notorious for asking you to change one variable at a time.
 The reason is that these labs intend for you to learn what the effect of a single variable is on some other variable (e.g. change temperature in a distillation column to improve product purity).
 The labs teach you that this is good scientific procedure, which is fine if your goal is to only initially learn about a system, especially a new system that has never been explored.

-		However, when you want to *optimize and improve* a process, then a different style of experiments where multiple factors are changed simultaneously is required.
+		However, when you want to *optimize and improve* a process, then a different style of experiments is required, where multiple factors are changed simultaneously.

-We have known since the mid 1930's (almost 85 years), due to the work by :ref:`R. A. Fisher, <DOE_references>`, that changing **o**\ ne **f**\ actor **a**\ t a **t**\ ime (OFAT) is not an efficient way for experimentation.
-Note that OFAT is alternative name for COST.
+We have known since the mid-1930s (almost 85 years), due to the work by :ref:`R. A. Fisher <DOE_references>`, that changing **o**\ ne **f**\ actor **a**\ t a **t**\ ime (OFAT) is not an efficient way for experimentation.
+Note that OFAT is an alternative name for COST.

 Consider a bioreactor where we are producing a particular enzyme.
-The yield, our outcome variable, is known to be affected by these 6 variables: dissolved oxygen level, agitation rate, reaction duration, feed substrate concentration, substrate type, and reactor temperature.
-For illustration purposes let's assume that temperature and feed substrate concentration are chosen, as they have the greatest effect on yield.
+The yield, our outcome variable, is known to be affected by these six variables: dissolved oxygen level, agitation rate, reaction duration, feed substrate concentration, substrate type and reactor temperature.
+For illustration purposes, let's assume that temperature and feed substrate concentration are chosen, as they have the greatest effect on yield.
 The goal would be to maximize the yield.

-The base operating point is 346K with a feed substrate concentration of 1.5 g/L, marked with a circle :ref:`in the figure <DOE-fig-COST>`.
-At these conditions we report a yield from the reactor of approximately 63%.
+The base operating point is 346 K with a feed substrate concentration of 1.5 g/L, marked with a circle :ref:`in the figure <DOE-fig-COST>`.
+At these conditions, we report a yield from the reactor of approximately 63%.

 .. _DOE-fig-COST:
 .. figure:: ../figures/doe/COST-contours.png